 Dr. Lockwood’s technique is superior to other Body lift techniques.

 The surgical outcome looked great and I had fewer complications such as wound separation and seromas.
 There were fewer complications due to the fact that the tissues got better blood supply since there was less tissue dissection during the procedure.

-So why wasn’t his Lockwood Technique taking off?
-The truth was that in the early 1990’s the explosion of Bariatric Surgery had not yet started.
-Additionally, patients were still hung up with the Body Lift scar which circled the entire circumferance of the body.
+So why wasn’t his Lockwood technique taking off?
+The truth was that in the early 1990’s the explosion of Bariatric surgery had not yet started.
+Additionally, patients were still hung up with the Body lift scar which circled the entire circumference of the body.
 Some people just couldn’t get over the scar.

-But the explosion of Bariatric Surgery (stomach stapling, weight loss) in the late 1990’s changed everything.
+But the explosion of Bariatric surgery (stomach stapling, weight loss) in the late 1990’s changed everything.
 It created a group of people with large skin folds after massive weight loss.
-Their skin folds were around the entire circumferance of their body.
+Their skin folds were around the entire circumference of their body.
 To them, the belt scar was much better than hanging skin and these patients were more than happy for a procedure that could get rid of the folds of skin, never mind the scar.
-The demand for the Body Lift procedure thus began in the late 1990’s.
+The demand for the Body lift procedure thus began in the late 1990’s.